djinn-ci/djinn/readme.md

 ## Local development

 You can download the `djinn-dev` image that is used in the build itself, and use this for local development.
-The image can be downloaded [here](https://djinn-ci.com/n/djinn-ci/djinn/-/images).
-You can use the image for local development via `qemu`, like so,
+The image can be downloaded [here][0].
+This can be used for local development, the machine can be booted by running the `qemu.sh` script,

-    $ qemu-system-x86_64 -daemonize \
+    $ ./qemu.sh
-            -enable-kvm \
-            -m 8192 \
-            -drive file=djinn-dev,media=disk,if=virtio \
-            -net nic,model=virtio \
-            -smp 2 \
-            -net user,hostfwd=tcp::2222-:22,hostfwd=tcp::5432-:5432,hostfwd=tcp::6379-:6379 \
-            -display none

 once booted you will be able to SSH into it as `root` on port `2222`,